 - A description of any outreach or educational activities associated with the proposed work

-- A short biography for the principal investigator, any co-investigators, and any other senior personnel involved in the proposed research (2 pages per person or fewer)
+- A short biography for the principal investigator, any co-investigators, and any other senior personnel involved in the proposed research

-Each proposal should be submitted as a single PDF file to firstname.lastname@example.org to be considered for an award at the discretion of the project director.
+Each proposal should be submitted as a single PDF file to email@example.com to be considered for an award at the discretion of the project director.
+Proposals should not be longer than 10 pages, excluding biographies and references.
+Each proposal will be peer-reviewed by computational scientists upon receipt, and any associated award will be made immediately following peer-review.
+Proposals are still being accepted.